 The aim of this blog is to give an overview of costing in manufacturing.
 This blog is written to be read by non-accounts personnel.
 From a costing point of view, Business Central offers ‘Standard’, ‘FIFO’, ‘LIFO’, ‘Specific’ & ‘Average’.
-When discussing manufacturing costing, we are going to consider only standard and FIFO costing.
+However, we are going to consider only standard and FIFO costing.

 An item with a standard cost of £10 will always be transacted in Business Central at £10.
 Therefore, if we purchase/manufacture the item at a greater or lesser cost, it is still held in the system at its standard cost of £10.
 The deviation from the standard cost of £10 is held in the Variance Accounts in the General Posting Setup and the Inventory Posting Setup.

 From a manufacturing point of view, standard costing is relatively straightforward as all the components costs will not change with time.
 Therefore, any manufacturing variances created will be due to the actual manufacturing process on the shop floor.
 ‘Material variance’ relates to the difference between the cost of items specified and the cost of items used during the manufacturing process.
 Whereas ‘Capacity Variance’ is the difference between the planned labour hours and the number of labour hours actually used.

 FIFO is an acronym for ‘first in, first out’.
 If we purchase or manufacture an item with a quantity of 20, at £10 each, then those 20 items are costed at £10.
 If we subsequently purchase or manufacture a quantity of 10 at say, £11 then those 10 items are costed at £11.

 FIFO costing in manufacturing is a more accurate representation of the actual costs as it uses the individual costs of each component.
 Therefore, potentially each production order will create the finished item at a slightly different cost, depending on the actual costs of the individual components and labour actually used.